 This is a Textile.
 It was designed by Philip Johnson and manufactured by Arundell Clarke Ltd..
-We acquired it in 1956.
+It is dated ca. 1953 and we acquired it in 1956.
 Its medium is cotton and its technique is screen printed with discharge on plain weave.
 It is a part of the Textiles department.

 As far as we know, Van Dyke Squares may have been the only textile design by the iconic architect Philip Johnson.
 In 1949, when the textile was introduced, Johnson was Director of the Department of Architecture and Design at NYC’s Museum of Modern Art and was in the early years of his career as an architect.
 In fact, that same year, he completed one of his very first and still most celebrated projects - his home, an ode to Mies van der Rohe, The Glass House in New Canaan, Connecticut.